 the dimensions of the array.
 This is a tuple of integers indicating the size of the array in each dimension.
-For a matrix with n rows and m columns, shape will be (n,m).
-The length of the shape tuple is therefore the rank, or number of dimensions, ndim.
+For a matrix with n rows and m columns, shape will be (n, m).
+The length of the shape tuple is therefore the number of axes, ndim.